Frequently Asked Questions

 If you have received a request to answer the sustainability questions as part of a bid package or sourcing event, please follow the Sourcing Event Sustainability Questions tutorial.

-If you have received a request to take an environmental sustainability assessment as part of an annual survey, please follow the Environmental Sustainability Assessment tutorial.
+If you have received a request to take an environmental sustainability assessment as part of an annual assessment, please follow the Environmental Sustainability Assessment tutorial.

 A current or prospective client/customer/investor is using TSP as their platform for evaluating supplier maturity in environmental management (e.g. as part of an RFP process, or a socially responsible investment strategy).